Timeline¶

 Although there are only 2 types of layers, you can have numerous clouds layers.
 There can only be one Sky layer, as there can only be one Sky.
 Allowing for multiple cloud layers allows different cloud formations to appear at the same time.
 To add a cloud layer, right click anywhere in the timeline, and select “Add cloud layer”.
 You can add as many cloud layers as needed, but the recommended limit is 5.
 Performance cost per layer is minimal.

 Layers do not have any effect on the height of the clouds.
-Layer 1 can be lower than layer 2, or layer 5 could be in the middle.
+Layer 1 can be lower than layer 2, or layer 5 could be in the middle of layers 1 and 2.
 Height settings are adjusted within the individual keyframes.
 To add a keyframe to a layer, simply right click within the layer you want the keyframe for (click in the sky layer for a sky keyframe, cloud layer for cloud keyframe), then select the “Add Cloud Keyframe” option.

 The keyframe will be created at the position your mouse is at